Skip to content

 Ergonomics Lending Library

 The Ergonomics Lending Library is housed at the Performance Ergonomics Laboratory, and consists of stock ergonomics devices for musicians at Eastman to test before making a purchase.
-To request a trial of a device, contact Jack Earnhart.
+To request a trial of a device, contact Sue Callan-Harris.

 Studio Visits

-A critical element of performance translational research is ‘teaching future teachers to teach themselves’.
-Our goal is to extend performance enhancement from the clinic to the concert hall.
+A critical element of becoming a complete musician is understanding how to practice and perform well, which includes your physical and mental well-being.
+Our goal is to extend performance enhancement from the physical therapy clinic to the concert hall.

-The UHS Physical Therapist and HPO Prevention Coordinator will be offering ten studio class visits, per semester, to interested parties.
-Each session will include a combination of:
+Our UHS Physical Therapist will be offering studio class visits to interested parties.
+Each session will include:

 • Education on performing arts medicine and musician health.